top of page

 Thyme - Thymus vulgaris

-• Kills viruses and bacteria in the lungs and sinuses
+• Kills viruses and bacteria in the lungs and sinuses.

-• Reduces inflammation in the bronchi and airways
+• Reduces inflammation in the bronchi and airways.

-• Cleanses the blood and supports overall detoxification
+• Cleanses the blood and supports overall detoxification.

-Use thyme as a tea or in steam inhalation for quick relief from congestion and sinus pressure.
+You can use thyme as a tea or in steam inhalation for quick relief from congestion and sinus pressure.
 It’s a key herb in our Lung Support Tea blend.

 4. Elderberry (Sambucus nigra)